industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure PLC Connections in Industrial Edge

 We are now switching to the Edge part of this use case.
-Each of the following steps is done in the Industrial Edge system.
+Each of the following steps are done in the Industrial Edge system.
 We use the S7 Connector on the Industrial Edge Device (IED) to read data from the PLCs and provide the data.
-The data from the PLC are transferred via OPC UA, S7 and S7+.
+The data from the PLCs are transferred via OPC UA, S7 and S7+.
 The data is sent via the S7 connector to the Databus, where the Data Service can use the information.
 In order to build this infrastructure, these apps must be configured correctly:

 * Databus
 * S7 Connector